hibernate/hibernate-reactive/README.md

 #### Caching

-The query cache is not yet supported.

-Note that you should not use Hibernate Reactive with a second-level cache implementation which performs blocking IO, for example passivation to the filesystem or distributed replication.
+You should not use Hibernate Reactive with a second-level cache implementation which performs blocking IO, for example passivation to the filesystem or distributed replication.

 #### Driver-specific limitations